-“Successful Science is a mixture of duty, creativity, astonishment, accomplishment, tenacity and generosity!”
+“Successful And enjoyable science is born out of creativity, astonishment, tenacity And generosity!”
 (Katya Ravid)

 Our research is focused on two interrelated projects pertinent to cell cycle control and vascular biology, including the development of pluripotent hematopoietic stem cells into the platelet lineage, involving megakaryocyte polyploidization, and the role of platelet, vascular and stem cell adenosine receptors in vascular function.
 The studies bear on basic mechanisms associated with hematopoiesis, and vascular pathologies.